glifio/lotus-jsonrpc-engine/readme.md

 }
 ```

-The `result` key is the return data as specified in the Lotus api](https://github.com/filecoin-project/lotus/blob/master/api/api_full.go[]).
+The `result` key is the return data as specified in the [Lotus api](https://github.com/filecoin-project/lotus/blob/master/api/api_full.go[]).
 The Lotus JSON RPC Engine will just return you the `result`, and not any of the other data.

 ```js
 const errorResponse = {